 From the award-winning author Thom Lundberg comes REFRACTIONS, a literary search for universal truth set in the world of opera

-In the post-MeToo world, REFRACTIONS is a novel exploring guilt and retribution, penetrating the concepts of accountability, victimisation and shame.
-It’s also a novel about violence, particularly male violence against women, and society’s understanding thereof.
-There are always two sides to a story; can we ever know the truth?
+In the post-MeToo world, REFRACTIONS is a novel exploring guilt and retribution, penetrating concepts of accountability, victimisation, and shame.
+It’s a novel about violence, particularly male violence against women, and society’s understanding thereof—as well as the age-old question of ownership over one’s own story and the right to tell it.
+In the end, there are always two sides to a story, whose version can we trust?

 Picked as #1 of the best books published in August 2019 by West Sweden’s book critics

 ‘Linguistically intense, [Lundberg] sucks the reader into Johan’s and Agnes’ worlds, and forces you to interact with their opposing perspectives and sense of reality’

 ‘Thom Lundberg takes on both the literati and the cultured elite in the new novel…A multi-faceted and nuanced narrative where Johan and Agnes are each partly voyeur and participant, victim and assailant.’